 Sailboat with skipper and tour leader

-All meals as indicated on the trip notes (6 breakfasts, 7 light lunches, 1 dinner)
+All meals as indicated on the trip notes (6 breakfasts, 4 light lunches)

 Inland tour in Aegina (incl. car transfer, tour leader, entrance fees in the archaeological site of Aphaea)